yangyangnovelist-hub/DockCat_ADHD/README.md

 ### 🚧 Limitations & Roadmap
 - **AI Task Ingestion**: Currently relies on a rule-based syntax parser (`VikunjaQuickAdd`).
 AI-driven semantic parsing is under development.
-- **Animation States**: Currently limited to static "idle" views by user preference; dynamic animations are implemented in the engine but disabled.
+- **Animation States**: Currently limited to static "idle" views by user preference; I tried my best to generate usable dynamic animations but failed.
+Some animations are implemented in the engine but operate awfully.
+Please help if you like the cat.
 - **Syncing**: Local-first storage (SQLite/GRDB); cloud sync across devices is not yet implemented.

 ### 🚀 Getting Started